Tobapuww/GPT-Recovery-Files/README-en.md

 ## Thanks 🤝
 - Coolapk[多幸运i](http://www.coolapk.com/u/8160711)He provided the rationale and technical support for the project.

 # ⚠️Note!
-Please don't download the ZIP directly, it doesn't do anything!
+Please don't code-download ZIP directly, it doesn't do anything!